reactive/data-client/docs/guides/immediate-updates.md

 ## Create

 Like updates, created entities are automatically added to the entities table.
-This means any components useResource() for just that item will be able to access it immediately and not have to wait for an additional retrieval request.
+This means any components useSuspense() for just that item will be able to access it immediately and not have to wait for an additional retrieval request.
 However, often new items are created when viewing an entire list of items, and the create should result in that list - any maybe others - displaying the newly created entry.